 parking in albania

-The parking attendant is not in the frame.
-Such parking spaces are common throughout Albania, except in Tirana.
+The parking lot director just stepped out of the frame, but his ‘office’ remains.
+Such parking lots are common throughout Albania, except for Tirana.

 Parking in Tirana